fbpx

 It’s still possible to get a car loan for a vehicle which has outstanding finance.
 There are two main options for what to do in this situation:

-Pay out the loan first
+Have the loan paid out first

 Your vendor can pay out the loan first if they have enough funds, which will save both of you time and effort in the handover process.
 However, if your vendor isn’t in a position to pay out the loan before the sale, they’ll need to provide a payout letter.

-Provide a payout letter
+Receive a payout letter

-Your vendor will need to provide a payout letter, as obtained from their lender.
-The payout letter should include details such as the outstanding balance on the loan, its due date and the bank details of the seller’s lender.
+A payout letter should include details such as the outstanding balance on the loan, its due date and the bank details of the seller’s lender.

 If your vendor supplies you with this letter, you can pass it onto your lender, who can pay the portion of the loan needed to pay off the outstanding debt directly to their lender.
 Any amount above this will be paid to your vendor.